 How the athlete generates the high lactate levels depends on the sport being tested.
 One way to do this in swimming is to have each athlete complete a simulated 200 m freestyle.
 The simulation of a 200 m race can be done with a series of four broken 50 m sprints separated by 10 s rest.
 For other sports a maximal effort protocol could be designed to simulate an actual race in the specific sport.
 A runner could simulate an 800 m run with a series of 200 m sprints, a rower could perform a 1000 m test on an rowing ergometer and a cyclist could perform a series of sprints on a trainer or cycle ergometer.

-Tom Craig, coach to several world-class track and swimming athletes and triathletes, uses spot testing to monitor his athletes during training.
-He takes lactate readings throughout the year when he needs to decide how to proceed.
-The lactate spot test provides a window to look inside an athlete when it is really important, during a training session.
-Even though Tom uses RPE (Rating of Perceived Exertion), and a heart rate monitor as well as the stopwatch, these often do not provide the precise information that he wants during a training session especially if it is in preparation for a big event.
+Tom Craig was a coach to several world-class track and swimming athletes and triathletes and used spot testing to monitor his athletes during training.
+He would take lactate readings throughout the year when he needed to decide how to proceed.
+The lactate spot test provided a window to look inside an athlete when it is really important, during a training session.
+Even though Tom used RPE (Rating of Perceived Exertion), and a heart rate monitor as well as the stopwatch, these often do not provide the precise information that he wanted during a training session especially if it is in preparation for a big event.

 Tom and Regina had defined three separate anaerobic zones based on her lactate profile developed by an increasing effort test two weeks before.
 The zones were Light (6-9 mmol/l); Moderate (9-11 mmol/l) and Max (11-14 mmol/l).
 Regina was to train in the Light zone during the 200 meter hill repeats.
 After completing the first set, Regina's lactate level was 6.8 mmol/l.
 After an eight minute recovery jog her lactate was 2.8 mmol/l and she was ready for her next set.
 Her RPE, heart rate and times were as expected.

-Regina Jacobs is a world class athlete and most coaches do not have the time to test each runner's recovery after every intense set.
+Regina Jacobs was a world class athlete and most coaches do not have the time to test each runner's recovery after every intense set.
 However, a spot check strategically planned by a coach will tell him/her just what is going on with runners in some of these high intensity sets.
 What might be a 5-6 mmol effort level for one runner may be a 9-10 mmol level for another.
 A coach should be aware of this and, if he/she suspects a problem, can conduct a spot test.
 If a runner reports extreme fatigue or looks sluggish, a spot test or recovery test will tell whether the problem is physical or motivational.
+And at the lower end what looks like a recovery or regenerative workout can often be near 3 mmol/l or higher instead at 2 mmol/l or lower because endurance athletes feel little stress at these levels.
+So what looks comfortalbe to the athlete or coach may actually be breaking down aerobic capacity instead of building it back up.
+Look at the Assessment part of the section on triathlon training.

 Lactate tests can tell if something might be going wrong with your athletes.
 While there is no clear understanding of just what causes over-training and how to diagnose it, some types of lactate tests can help a coach spot problems.
 The chart below presents a series of lactate tests that indicate an athlete is having problems.
 The cyclist in the example had a good training season and performed well at a major competition (See Lactate Testing - Basic Concepts Section).
 He then continued to train hard.
 Encouraged by his initial success he increased both the amount and intensity of his training.
 However, performances began to deteriorate.
 A lactate profile late in the season showed the following: